 This super easy Apple Tea Cake is a Gluten-Free version of my Easy French Apple Cake.
 It uses the same simple ingredients to create this delicious Fall and Winter Cake, but is completely gluten-free!

 This Apple Spice Cake is the perfect sweet treat for afternoon tea or dessert.
-Just like my Apple Loaf Cake, Puff Pastry Apple Tartlets and French Apple Tart, this recipe is packed with fruits.
+Just like my Apple Loaf Cake and Puff Pastry Apple Tartlets, this recipe is packed with fruits.
 You will find apples both inside the cake batter with applesauce and over the cake with thinly sliced fresh apples.

 It is made in one bowl only and only requires about 15 minutes of prep time.
 Perfect when you don't want to spend too much time in the kitchen or are looking for a quick sweet bite!